codecommandos25/seo_project/readme.md

-# Project Overview
+# Projects Overview

-Welcome to our project!
-This document provides an overview of the project, its goals, and the technologies used.
+Welcome to our projects!
+This document provides an overview of the projects, their goals, and the technologies used.

 ## Table of Contents
 1. [Introduction](#introduction)